vmannn/Artificial-inteligence-Go-Fish/README.md

 # Design Aspects

-In terms of an object oriented design, I believe that my program represents one to an extent.
+In terms of an object oriented design, I believe that my program has a good setup.
 All of the classes that I have set up have clear and different roles.
 I believe that my classes are doing their own jobs and I found it easy to push up commonalities between my classes, making some of them into a parent class, For example, there is a human player and a computer player in the go fish game.
 It was easy for me to make note of the commonalities between both of these players and successfully push that up into a